-Xpaths change when a website changes the way the HTML is structured.
+Xpaths in web scraping change when a website changes the way the HTML is structured.
 It is just like rearranging a library.
-Every time a library is rearranged the location of a book might change.
+Every time a library has rearranged the location of a book might change.
 So they have to update the change in location inside the catalog / card or else no one will be able to find the book.

 Similarly, the web scraper code has to be updated every time a website changes its structure.
 It is also possible the structure of the website stay the same but the visual design changes.
 In that case the XPaths may not change and the scraper code may still work as before.

 The scope of this article is limited to explaining what Xpaths are and why they are relevant in web scraping.
 We will be covering CSS Selectors and other scraping relevant terms in the future.

 To learn more about XPaths please visit some of these pages: